hblasum/zotero-fs/README.md

 	* files are read-only
 	* only local storage prefixed "storage:" (no cloud, no links)
 	* only one local profile
+	* output of publication directories is only ASCII, other UTF-8 is filtered

 License: LGPL v2.1 (same as Perl Fuse module).